heca-project/heca/README.md

 # heca-lib

-heca-lib is a Hebrew <-> Gregorian converter library.
+heca-lib is a Hebrew <-> Gregorian conversion library.
 It's the backend behind the heca program.

 # Usage: